John R. Brinkley: Brinkley's first radio station

 The advertising boost his radio station gave him was enormous, and Milford benefited as well; Brinkley paid for a new sewage system and sidewalks, installed electricity, built a bandstand and apartments for his patients and employees, as well as a new post office to handle all of his mail.
 He was named an "admiral" in the Kansas Navy and sponsored a hometown baseball team called the Brinkley Goats.

 Eager for better credentials, in 1925 Brinkley traveled to Europe searching for honorary degrees.
-After being rebuffed by several institutes in the United Kingdom, Brinkley found a willing suitor in the university in Pavia, Italy.
+After being rebuffed by several institutes in the United Kingdom, Brinkley found a willing suitor in the University of Pavia in Italy.
 Fishbein and Brinkley's former teacher, Max Thorek, heard about the degree and pressured the Italian government to rescind it.
 Benito Mussolini himself revoked the degree, though Brinkley claimed it until he died.
 Fishbein's interest in putting Brinkley out of business grew and he wrote more articles featuring stories about people who had grown sick or died after seeing Brinkley.
-But the AMA journal's readership was mostly restricted to other doctors, while Brinkley's radio station poured directly into peoples' homes every day.
+But JAMA's readership was mostly restricted to doctors, while Brinkley's radio station poured directly into peoples' homes every day.

 After his birth on September 3, 1927, the tiny voice of Brinkley's son John Richard Brinkley III, nicknamed "Johnny Boy", was heard on the radio program.
 Aware of the baby's arrival after 14 years of marriage, some observers wondered if Brinkley had taken his own goat gland treatment.
 The Brinkleys denied such rumors.